Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Experimental Implementation

 \end{itemize}

 Choosing appropriate values for these hyperparameters requires careful experimentation and tuning to achieve the best possible results.
-Additionally, optimizing hyper-parameters is essential for achieving high performance in machine learning models, but this process comes with a tradeoff between the quality of the final solution and the time required for computation.
-However, not all hyperparameters significantly impact model accuracy, and only a few parameters require careful tuning.
-As reported in \cite{popel2018training}, the model size, learning rate, batch size, and maximum sequence length are the three critical hyper-parameters for Transformer model training.
+Only a few parameters require careful tuning.
+As reported in \cite{popel2018training}, the model size, learning rate, batch size, and maximum sequence length are the critical hyperparameters for Transformer model training.
 For this reason, grid search can be an efficient approach for optimizing these parameters by simultaneously exploring all possible combinations of intervals.
-Compared to Bayesian optimization, grid search has advantages in parallelization and flexibility of resource allocation \cite{yu2020hyper}.
-In this study, we used grid search to optimize hyper-parameters for model training.
 The combination with the highest estimated performance was considered the optimal solution, and this approach balances computational efficiency and models' accuracy.

 Finally, table \ref{tab:models-hyperpara-finetune} presents the hyperparameters used to fine-tune three models.
 For the pre-trained BERT-based model, the number of multi-head attention and the number of experts are not applicable (N/A), as this model is already trained and does not require further customization.
 The batch size, epochs, dropout rate, learning rate, and optimizer for all models are specified.
-The trained BERT-based model uses an Adam optimizer with a dropout rate of 0.5 and a cosine decay learning rate.
-The Transformer and Switch Transformer models use an AdamW optimizer with a dropout rate of 0.35 and a cosine decay learning rate.
-The Adam\_$\epsilon$ is only specified for the Transformer and Switch Transformer models and is set to 5*1e-06.
+The trained BERT-based model uses an Adam optimizer with a dropout rate 0.5 and a cosine decay learning rate.
+The Transformer and MoE-Transformer models use an AdamW optimizer with a dropout rate of 0.35 and a cosine decay learning rate.
+The Adam\_$\epsilon$ is only specified for the Transformer and MoE-Transformer models and is set to 5*1e-06.
 The maximum sequence length for all models is set to 256.
-The fine-tuning process for the pre-trained BERT-based model was performed for 40 epochs, while the Transformer and Switch Transformer models were fine-tuned for 70 epochs.
-Additionally, the GlorotNormal initializer \cite{glorot2010understanding}, batch normalization \cite{ioffe2015batch, bjorck2018understanding} are employed for models' stability, and balancing the classes by using the Bayes Imbalance Impact Index \cite{lu2019bayes} to deal with the imbalanced classes.
+Additionally, the GlorotNormal initializer \cite{glorot2010understanding}, batch normalization \cite{ioffe2015batch} are employed for models' stability.
 Then, these hyperparameters were carefully chosen to achieve optimal performance and prevent overfitting.

 The data was divided into 80\% training and 10\% validation and 10\% testing.
 To assess the performance of our method, metrics including accuracy, precision, recall, and F1 score were used \cite{goutte2005probabilistic}.
 These metrics are defined as follows.